-This blog is contributed by Heidi Kalish, Burtch Works’ data science & analytics recruiting expert that specializes in the financial services industry
+This blog is contributed by Burtch Works’ data science & analytics recruiting team that specializes in the financial services industry.

 As tools go, SAS has long been a mainstay for analytics and data science teams in financial services.
 One of the topics I had written about last year, however, was how many professionals have felt the desire to expand their skillset towards open source tools (like R and Python).
 Depending on their organization’s investment in legacy systems, using new tools at work can present a challenge.

 This strong desire among quantitative professionals to expand their skills affects employers as well, since offering the latest tools, technologies, and opportunities to learn is swiftly becoming one of the keys to landing top talent in financial services.

 Although there hasn’t been a complete upheaval in the industry yet, I have been noticing several trends this year that indicate change is afoot.
 Since I have a perspective into many different financial services firms through my recruiting conversations, I thought I’d share some of them with you.

 1. More financial services firms are shifting towards R and Python, or at least allowing them